multiversx/mx-docs/docs/sdk-and-tools/mxpy/installing-mxpy.md

 ### **Prepare PATH**

-In order to have the command **erdpy** available in your shell after install, make sure you adjust the `PATH` environment variable as described below:
+In order to have the command **mxpy** available in your shell after install, make sure you adjust the `PATH` environment variable as described below:

 On Linux in `~/.profile`: